0ffffffffh/dragondance/README.md

 In the future versions of the plugin, it may contains more fixups or workarounds for the image.

+### Installation

+Installation is quite easy.

+Start Ghidra.

+Click "File" menu and then select "Install Extensions.."

+Click the Green Plus icon from the Top-Right of the window

+Select plugin zip package and select Ok.

+Select dragondance from the list

+Click Ok and restart the ghidra

 ### Collecting Coverage Data